-4.5 VERIFICATION
+4.4 VERIFICATION

-The PCHF Rule specifies the verification activities that should be conducted to verify that Process, Food allergen, Sanitation, Supply-chain, and other Preventive Controls are operated as intended.
-This compares to the requirements of FSSC 22000 which also calls for all controls (CCPs and OPRPs) to be verified, monitored, and documented as part of the FSMS.
+The PCHF Rule specifies the verification activities that shall be conducted to verify that Process, Food allergen, Sanitation, Supply-chain, and other Preventive Controls are operated as intended.
+This is similar to the requirements of FSSC 22000, which also calls for all controls (CCPs and OPRPs) to be verified, monitored, and documented as part of the FSMS.